LukeGrahamLandry/franca/devlog.md

   so im making redundant phis that the new thing can't get rid of. using simplify_phi as part of phicopyref gets the code size improvement but is slower.
   `915868 bytes, frontend: 1004ms, codegen: 502ms, 1.046 s ±  0.006 s`
+- did sel folding: 913116
+  - added a test that it only looks at the low 32 bits of the comparison

 ## (Sep 23)